ake-forks/temp/README.md

     ```
     Again, you may need the `--backend` option in the `credential_process` command line.

+#### Local packages

+For PDF generation, which uses [JODConverter](https://github.com/sbraconnier/jodconverter), you need to:
+- Install LibreOffice.
+(In arch: `pacman -S libreoffice-still`).
+- Make sure that `ps` command is accessible through your path.
+(This is usually the case.
+Otherwise, you may to install the `procps` package).

 ### Usage

 Run the backend server on port 8080 (if no port is provided 8888 is used):